kubouch/nuun/README.md

 * Maybe support running module even with subcommands (`nu nuun/nu.nu test`)
 * Wrong err-val spans (try 2x `nuun new spam`)
   * Maybe the span is not preserved when going through the signature?
-* `use nuun/nuun.nu` does not work for some reason?
 * autoformatter would be great for the auto-generated project.nuon files
 * auto-appending to project.nuon should preserve comments